 con: the cited appeal is actually regarding an April 2025 chair declaration of consensus to adopt the spec, not regarding what happened in November 2025 (statement)

-pro: objections have been stated before (statement)
+pro: these objections were stated before (statement) (statement)

 con: discouraging discussion is contrary to the goal of getting this right (statement)